Tuesday, 14 July 2015

 Almost glad to be leaving Gallup behind.

-Not that there is anything wrong with Gallup but the ordeal of getting there from the VLA is something I’d rather forget about.
+Not that there's anything wrong with Gallup, but the ordeal of getting there from the VLA is one I’d rather leave in the rearview mirror.

 Trying to be incognito

-This section of the road got severed from the rest about a mile east of Allentown, so in fact, it only runs from Allentown eastward and then dead ends.
-It’s accessible, though hidden, from behind the “Trading Post" in Allentown.
-Very narrow, and I mean NARROW, say 9 feet wide.
-Along this very narrow road it I discovered a delightful old house and met Chaney a 90-year-old Navajo.
-She lived at the end of the road and walks into Allantown daily.
-Though she was delightful to talk to she didn’t want her picture taken.
-I know what you’re thinking, why not just take it anyway when she wasn't looking.
-One of my rules is "ask permission" of the person, most will say "yes" but those who say "no" then respect their wishes.
-Even without Chaney's photo, I have a vivid memory of her.
+This stretch of the road was severed from the main route about a mile east of town, leaving it accessible but hidden behind the “Trading Post.”
+The road is incredibly narrow—about 9 feet wide—and along it, I discovered a charming old house and met Chaney, a 90-year-old Navajo woman.
+She lives at the end of the road and walks into Allentown daily.
+She was delightful to chat with, but she refused to have her picture taken.
+I know what you’re thinking—why not just take it when she wasn’t looking?
+One of my rules is to always ask permission, and if someone says “no,” I respect their wishes.
+Even without a photo, Chaney left a vivid impression.

 Chaney's road.
 About 9 ft wide.